yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 Now that you have a blog post, you need people to read it!
 As mentioned above, Medium is an excellent platform to write your blog post on as it's easy to post to other forms of social media or back to your own personal site.

 ### Your Turn
-Time to decide on a deliverable that you want to pursue and begin your research!
-We'll take 10 minutes to work on these here in class, but you'll be expected to turn in one of these options on Monday of Week 5.

-* Option 1: Find someone you want to contact and draft your email
-* Option 2: Research meetups you'd like to speak at and consider what you want to say
-* Option 3: Choose a format to write from and begin a draft of your blog post
+Spend 10 minutes choosing a format to write from and begin brainstorming a technical blog post.

+Make sure to solicit feedback from others as you craft this!

 ### Closing & Next Steps
+Decide on a deliverable that you want to pursue, and you'll be expected to turn in one of these options on Monday of Week 5.

 Remember to document your cold outreach and networking opportunities in your Trello board -- this will also make it easier to fill out the deliverable guidelines when you've kept a record of what has happened.